neondatabase/autoscaling/integrate_sched/README.md

   * When the scheduler responds to an increase request by not allowing *any* increase, we log that request as "denied" (in the `autoscaler-agent`).

-The files implementing the protocol are in `autoscaler-agent/src/run.go` and `scheduler/main.go`.
+The files implementing the protocol are in `autoscaler-agent/src/run.go` and `scheduler/src/run.go`.

-Currently, the scheduler also appropriately handles pre-bind rejection if there isn't capacity to add a particular pod to a node.
-Future changes will move this to the `Filter` step, and add "reserved" vs "committed" resources (from `PreBind` vs `PostBind`, respectively).
-Pre-bind will still need to reject when over-reserving is attempted (i.e., more VMs than we can fit are being added to a node).
+Currently, the scheduler also appropriately handles pod un-scheduling via `Reserve`/`Unreserve`, with some initial (but non-binding) capacity checks in the `Filter` step.

 Also: the scheduler currently does not handle VM/pod deletion, so it will "leak" the space reserved for deleted pods.